crystelf/status-server/README-status-server.md

 1. **Validation Errors**: Returns 400 Bad Request with detailed error messages
 2. **Not Found**: Returns 404 when client doesn't exist
-3. **Database Errors**: Returns 500 Internal Server Error with logged details
+3. **File System Errors**: Returns 500 Internal Server Error with logged details
-4. **Connection Errors**: Automatic retry with exponential backoff
+4. **I/O Errors**: Automatic retry with exponential backoff

 All errors are logged with timestamps and stack traces.